 Book your hotel in advance

 If you’re taking an independent trip to Varadero, make sure you book online before you leave home for the best prices.
 The rates are practically double if you simply turn up.

 The Barceló Solymar cost £66 per night all inclusive for two people.
-Booking direct with the hotel in Varadero would have cost twice that.
+Booking direct with the hotel in Varadero on arrival would have cost twice that.

 Have you ever been to any of the Varadero Beach Resorts?
 Was was your experience like?
 Let me know in the comments section.